 If you let your dog plan their perfect getaway, there's a good chance they'd book a short break in the heart of the Lake District.
+They've probably read our guide on reasons to take your dog on your family holiday, which named the Lake District as one of best places to take your four legged friend away, after all!
 Home to England's highest mountain, largest lake and (quite possibly) the most charming pet-friendly cottages, this national park welcomes nearly 16 million satisfied holidaymakers every year, making it one of the most visited destinations in the UK.

 As far as our four-legged friends are concerned, the Lake District is one large playground.
 From splashing through Lake Windermere to bounding down Scafell Pike, to them, every inch of this national park is an adventure waiting to happen.

 As well as being full of outdoor fun, the Lake District is quite a spectacle to admire.
 Renowned across the world for its dramatic scenery, the area is listed as a UNESCO World Heritage Site.
 It stands boldly alongside the Taj Mahal and the Great Barrier Reef as a 'site of outstanding importance to the common heritage of humankind'.

 Nothing gets tails wagging like the word 'walk'.
 As much as you might love the great outdoors, it's got nothing on how our four-legged friends get at the thought of bounding down bright green hills and splashing through woodland streams.